Throwing tantrums, chatting up check-in staff and err, putting on weight - Skyscanner's frequent flyers reveal their top tips for bagging an upgrade.

 15. Work in the Skyscanner PR team

-Sam Poullain, PR Executive, APAC enjoyed the perfect upgrade: “On a recent flight from London to Edinburgh I found to my delight that I had been upgraded to Seat 6A, which some of our keener readers may know is officially The Perfect Airline Seat, voted for by thousands of travellers as their ultimate airline seat.
+Sam Poullain, Social Media Manager enjoyed the perfect upgrade: “On a recent flight from London to Edinburgh I found to my delight that I had been upgraded to Seat 6A, which some of our keener readers may know is officially The Perfect Airline Seat, voted for by thousands of travellers as their ultimate airline seat.
 Now, I do not know if the British Airways staff knew of my involvement with the 6A project or if they simply upgraded me as I’d just walked off a 13-hour flight from Singapore, but either way, kicking back in my king-size lounge chair with extra legroom (I’m six foot two) was the perfect way to end a long journey.
 Unfortunately I was furnished with croissants rather than champagne as it was 7am, but you can’t win ‘em all.”

 And finally… should you ever ask for an upgrade?

 There is plenty of disagreement on this one.
 Andrew Phillips insists: “They will always say no!
 It certainly didn’t work for Bryony Smith, Market Development Manager.
 She tells us: “On our honeymoon to Mexico with Continental Airlines, we were seated in economy.
 Ten minutes before departure we noticed that the flight was half-empty, including business class.
 We told the stewardess that we were on our honeymoon and could they upgrade us.
 She went away to check, came back and said no, but congratulations here’s a glass of bubbly!
 Really, the flight was half empty!”